 Queen Elizabeth II was just 25-years-old when she was crowned monarch of the United Kingdom and Commonwealth.
 This makes her one of the youngest monarchs to ascend the throne at the time.

-She was celebrated her official birthday a week later.
-But this date is not when she was born.
+She was celebrated her official birthday a week later on 10 June, but this date is not when she was born.
+Queen Elizabeth II was born on 21 April 1926.

 Video of the Week: